leonorae/HereItIs/API_Communication.md

 ## Adding Data

-The API allows adding new entries to each table (Artist, Venue, and Event) via `POST` requests.
+The API allows new entries (Artist, Venue, and Event) to be added to each table via `POST` requests.

 ### 1. Add a New Artist